phenol header image

 Reaction with alkalis

-reaction of phenol and sodium hydroxide
+Equations to show the acid base reaction of phenol and sodium hydroxide.

 Acids and metal carbonates

-metal carbonate(s) + acid(aq) → salt(aq) + water(l) + carbon dioxide(g)
+metal carbonate(s) + acid(aq) salt(aq) + water(l) + carbon dioxide(g)

 Indeed this reaction is often used as a test for acidity.
 This simple test is used with both mineral acids such as hydrochloric and sulfuric acids as well as carboxylic acids.
-However while minerals acids (pKa < 1) and carboxylic acids such as ethanoic (pKa =4.75) are sufficiently acidic to react with carbonates and solutions of carbonates to release carbon dioxide phenol is a much weaker acid (pKa= 9.8) and it is not able to produce carbon dioxide from metal carbonates.
+However while minerals acids (pKa < 1) and carboxylic acids such as ethanoic (pKa =4.75) are sufficiently acidic to react with metal carbonates and solutions of carbonates to release carbon dioxide gas phenol is a much weaker acid (pKa= 9.8) and it is not able to produce carbon dioxide gas from metal carbonates.

 Comparing the reactions of alcohols and phenol with metals